-For most people, receiving the prescribed doses of the COVID-19 vaccine (two for Moderna and Pfizer; one for Johnson & Johnson) causes enough of an initial immune system response to protect them from falling ill with COVID-19.
+For most people, receiving the prescribed doses of the COVID-19 vaccine (two for Moderna, Pfizer and Novavax; one for Johnson & Johnson) causes enough of an initial immune system response to protect them from falling ill with COVID-19.

-But for people with weakened immune systems, the initial vaccine may not produce enough protective antibodies to prevent them from getting the disease – especially with new, more contagious strains of COVID-19 emerging.
+But for people with weakened immune systems, the initial vaccine may not produce enough protective antibodies to prevent them from getting the disease.
 In these cases, people may need an additional dose of a COVID-19 vaccine for full protection.

 Who is eligible for a COVID-19 vaccine immunocompromised dose?

-People over the age of 5 years old who are moderately to severely immunocompromised and received the Moderna or Pfizer COVID-19 vaccine are eligible to receive an additional dose 28 days after their second dose.
+People 5 years old and older who are moderately to severely immunocompromised may be eligible to receive an additional dose.
 Usually, an immunocompromised dose is given 28 days after your second dose, but your doctor may suggest different timing based on what they think you need.